NJHS By Laws

 The parliamentarian will insure the meetings are run properly.

 An officer may be removed from office if they are not performing the duties outlines above.
 Vacancies are then filled by a chapter vote.

 Active and Associate members are expected to maintain all standards by which they were selected.

 Active members are expected to attend at least 80% of the chapter meetings and events (8 out of 10).

 Active members are expected to participate in at least 2 of the committees of the chapter.

-Article VIII - Committees (if they are created by members)
+Article X - Committees (if they are created by members)